+Action

+Restriction:

-Action Restriction: Enter only one command per line.
+Enter only one comma nd per line.

+IF you want to THEN

 Add an archive class.
+Enter the command: ADD_CLASS archive_class_name

+Result:

-Enter the command: ADD_CLASS archive_class_name Result: Creates and adds an archive class to the database.
+Creates and adds an archive class to the database.
 This archive class becomes valid for all users identified with WRITE_USER user_name following this entry.

 Remove an archive class.
+Enter the command: REMOVE_CLASS archive_class_name

+Result:

-Enter the command: REMOVE_CLASS archive_class_name Result: Invalidates all user names following the REMOVE_CLAS archive_class .
+Invalidates all user names following the REMOVE_CLAS archive_class .
 This class remains valid for user names that precede it in the list.

 Define the default classes.
 Enter one or more archive classes to be allowed for all users on the system using the ADD_CLASS command, followed by the WRITE_DEFAULT command.

+Special consideration:

-Special consideration: If you have many people in your organization and most of them require access to an archive class, put that archive class at the top of the file and enable users with WRITE DEFAULT.
+If you have many people in your organization and most of them require access to an archive class, put that archive class at the top of the file and enable users with WRITE DEFAULT.
 Then, assign the special cases with ADD USER, DELETE_USER, and WRITE_CLASS as needed.

+Authorize classes for Enter the command: WRITE_USERNAME user_name

+user names.
+Result:

-Authorize classes for user names.
-Enter the command: WRITE_USERNAME user_name Result: All archive classes that precede a user name are valid for that user unless the archive class is removed with REMOVE_CLASS.
+All archive classes that precede a user name a All archive classes that precede a user name are valid for that user unless the archive class is removed with REMOVE_CLASS.

 Exit the B1C.TEMPLATE file.
 1. Press PF1 and keypad 7.

+Result:

-Result: The system prompts you to enter a command.
+The system prompts you to enter a command.

 2. Enter EXIT and press Enter.

+Result:

-Result: The software displays the message "Update complete and prompts you to press Return to continue.
+The software displays the message "Update complete and prompts you to press Return to continue.